Anthony Vanden Borre

-Anthony Henri Vanden Borre (born 24 October 1987) is a Belgian former footballer who played as a defender.
-Vanden Borre previously played for clubs in Belgium, Italy, England and France.
+Anthony Henri Vanden Borre (born 24 October 1987) is a Belgian former professional footballer who played as a defender.
+He played for clubs in Belgium, Italy, England, France and the DR Congo.
 He won 28 caps for the Belgium national team.
-He is capable of playing as both a right back and a right winger.
+He is capable of playing as both a right-back and a right winger.

 Club career

 Anderlecht

 Vanden Borre was trained at Anderlecht throughout his entire youth career, at the same time as his friend Vincent Kompany.
 He made his debut in the regular competition when he was 16 years and 187 days old.
 At that time, only one other player, Paul Van Himst, was younger when he debuted.
 A month on, Vanden Borre signed a contract with Anderlecht until 2007.
 In 2005, he drew attention to himself in a Champions League game against Chelsea, when he had the best attempt on goal for Anderlecht as they lost 1–0 to the English champions, striking Chelsea goalkeeper Petr Čech's post around midway through the game.
 He finally scored his first official goal at home against K.S.V.
 Roeselare in a 5–1 win when he opened the scoring on 21 September 2005.

 While both Kompany and Vanden Borre were considered huge football talents, Vanden Borre was considered to be an even greater star-in-the-making than Kompany.
 Anderlecht-icon Paul Van Himst called Vanden Borre "the biggest talent he has ever seen in his career".
 He was praised for his technical ability, passing and vision.
 However, while Kompany managed to maintain a high level of play match after match, Vanden Borre's Anderlecht career was marked by irregularity, lack of concentration and injuries.
 After several minor incidents, including a stint which featured him shaving the initials of his name 'AVB' into his hair, he received a 'bad boy'-label from both the press and his coaches.

 While at Anderlecht, Vanden Borre was linked a move away from the club like Hamburger SV, Ajax, Inter Milan, Real Betis, Tottenham Hotspur, Juventus and Lazio.

 But eventually, he decided to extend his contract with Anderlecht until 2010, during the 2005–06 season.